- US Online Poker

 It’s possible to bet on the outcome of a season or tournament, for instance, because it isn’t a single match.
 Exact score bets are legal because the lotteries deemed them to consist of two separate bets, one on each team’s score.
 Bets predicting both the winner and the margin of victory are also available by the same logic.

 There have been four attempts in recent years to make single-game wagering legal.
 The most recent of these is still ongoing.
 The primary motivation for this is to allow the country’s casinos, particularly those in Ontario, to open retail sportsbooks.
 It’s fairly likely, however, that if this came to pass, the online lottery sites would also expand their sports betting offerings into something more like a full-featured sportsbook.
+There are also some legal online casinos in Canada, likewise administered by provincial lotteries, and these would equally make good homes for online sports betting.

 Most parts of Canada have access to one online lottery site.
 Which one depends on where you’re located.
 There are a total of five lottery corporations, one each for the three most populous provinces, and another two covering the remaining provinces and territories.
 Three of these have separate sites for online play, and confusingly, the jurisdictions for these don’t quite line up with the lotteries themselves.